ianschae/Bug-Hunter/README.md

 # Bug Hunter

 A simple static web page that loads with a **random UI bug** each time—or sometimes no bug at all.
-Use it to practice spotting layout, visibility, and interaction issues.
+Use it to practice spotting layout and visibility issues—every bug can be found from a screenshot.

 ## Run locally